 Each day we do a variety of activities.
 Academically we focus on reading and math.
 We also make sure to stay active and get some outside time in.
 Thank goodness this quarantine did not happen in January when it would be difficult to get outside with the cold and the snow.

 With a 4 year old who is not seeing anyone, not going to school and whose normal routine has been turned upside down, I have a variety of things for him to do to avoid boredom.
 This is not on the checklist, but I try something new with him almost each day.
 This gives him a new experience and helps him from becoming mischievous.
 It could range from trying a new recipe in the kitchen to making up and playing a new game.
 Something that gives him a new spark and fresh taste each day.
 I can tell when he really likes an activity because he will ask to do it each day.
-For lots of fun new kid activities to do at home click here.
+For fun new kid activities to do at home click here.

 At my house I am taking this unusual quarantine opportunity and extra time together to teach my son different household chores and life lessons.
 He is still too young for most chores, but there is plenty he can learn.
 We are going over the following: how to clean and what needs to be cleaned, helping prepare for a meal and cleaning up after the meal, how to take care of our things, money lessons, and how to do different things around the house.
 These are important skills that kids need to learn.